 It is a rewarding and gratifying job and our patients appreciate the time we take to listen to them.
 As a Clinical Manager, we find it rewarding helping our nurses provide optimal patient care and enjoy communicating with them on a daily basis.

 I would advise them to make sure they do their one year of Medical Surgical at a hospital.
 Doing so opens up so many other job opportunities in the future.
 In the end, nursing is a job that is like no other.
 We use our body, brain and emotions to help people when they need it the most.
 Welcome to the family, Nursing Grads!

+We’re grateful for our nurses all year long but especially enjoy celebrating them during National Nurses Week.
 Learn more about joining the Wellbox nursing team on our website.